-Ryan Powers M.D.
+Ryan Powers, M.D.

-Psychiatrist
+Licensed Psychiatrist

 Currently licensed to practice in New York